metabrainz/picard-docs/workflows/workflow_metadata.rst

 **2. Cluster and lookup the files**

-   Select the files in the left-hand pane and combine them into album clusters using the :menuselection:`Tools --> Cluster"` command.
+   Select the files in the left-hand pane and combine them into album clusters using the :menuselection:`"Tools --> Cluster"` command.
 Picard will attempt to cluster the files based on their existing metadata.
-Select the desired cluster(s) in the left-hand pane and initiate the lookup using the :menuselection:`Tools --> Lookup"` command.
+Select the desired cluster(s) in the left-hand pane and initiate the lookup using the :menuselection:`"Tools --> Lookup"` command.
 See the :doc:`../usage/retrieve_lookup` section for details.

 **3. Match the files to the tracks on the release**